 Electrical preventative maintenance in your industrial facility

-In the electrical industry, electrical preventive maintenance can be compared much like vehicle maintenance.
+In the electrical industry, electrical preventive maintenance is compared much like vehicle maintenance.
 Every vehicle manufacturer has stages to which components need to be verified or replaced through the life of the vehicle.
-Similarly, electrical equipment in your industrial facility should be treated the same.
-However, there is significant complacency out there that once an electrical system is installed, it will provide adequate performance over the life of the system.
-Preventive maintenance is essential and lack of ignoring the maintenance is often directly related to failures that can trigger unwanted downtime or even cause severe injury or death.
+Similarly, you should treat electrical equipment in your industrial facility the same.
+However, installing and electrical system creates significant complacency.
+It will provide adequate performance over the life of the system.
+Preventive maintenance is essential and lack of ignoring the maintenance is often directly related to failures.
+Most importantly, it can trigger unwanted downtime or even cause severe injury or death.

 Preventing Electrical Failure

-A great deal can go wrong if an electrical distribution system in an industrial facility is not adequately maintained.
-As electrical loads cycle between high and low demand, thermal expansion and contraction cause connections to loosen.
-Electrical panels that are never cleaned accumulate dust and dirt that deposit on these connections.
-The loose and dirty connections provide a high resistance path that are directly responsible for more than 30 percent of electrical failures.
+If your electrical distribution system in an industrial facility is not adequately maintained, a great deal can go wrong.
+As electrical loads cycle between high and low demand, thermal expansion and contraction cause connections to loosen. uncleaned electrical panels accumulate dust and dirt that deposit on connections.
+The loose and dirty connections provide a high resistance path.
+Which are directly responsible for more than 30 percent of electrical failures.
 On the other hand, the remaining 70% are due to human error.
 See article.

-According to the Institute of Electrical and Electronics Engineers (IEEE), the failure rate of electrical components is three times higher for systems where electrical preventive maintenance is not performed.
-This tells us that the 70% human error can be avoided and the other 30% can be prevented.
+According to the Institute of Electrical and Electronics Engineers (IEEE), not performing electrical preventative maintenance makes the failure rate 3x higher.
+Telling us that the 70% human error is avoidable, and the other 30% can be prevented.
 But what does an electrical preventive maintenance program entail?
 Here is a checklist for your commercial building.

 It is important that the people who perform your electrical preventative maintenance program be properly trained to work on the equipment being tested.
-This includes understanding the functionality of the equipment, both electrically and mechanically, and having a thorough knowledge of electrical safety practices and procedures in a commercial and industrial facility.
-Special training is required for high-voltage equipment and protective relay devices, so this should not be overlooked.
+This includes understanding the functionality of the equipment, both electrically and mechanically.
+And having a thorough knowledge of electrical safety practices and procedures in a commercial and industrial facility.
+Remember that special training is required for high-voltage equipment, so don’t overlook this aspect.

 Inspection, Testing, and Servicing